The Pharmacy Care section is a sponsored resource, however, the sponsor has no influence over the content, which is editorially independent.

 Shingles is a painful skin rash that usually appears on one side of your waist, but can also affect your chest, back, legs or face.
 It is more common in people over the age of 50.

 Shingles is caused by the varicella-zoster virus, which is the same virus that causes chickenpox.
+You can only get shingles if you have had chickenpox.
 After you have had chickenpox, the virus remains in your body and lies dormant in your spinal nerves.
 Approximately 20% of people will subsequently experience shingles, but the extent and risk of complication differs for everyone.

 You develop shingles if the virus is reactivated, which is most likely to happen in people with lowered immunity.
 This can be as a result of illness, surgery, ageing, HIV infection or certain medicines, such as steroids.
 Most people will get shingles only once.
 Rarely, shingles may occur in young children who were either born with chickenpox or had it soon or after birth.